Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/schedule.md

 - **12:00-12:30 - Welcome & introduction**
   - Intro to workshop, the Data Analytics Core, and personal intros.

-00 - Data management & setup (hands-on)
+- 00 - Data management & setup (hands-on)
-Recap of UNIX shell/Bash
+- Recap of UNIX shell/Bash
-Intro. to NGS (Dr. Fred Kolling)
+- Intro. to NGS (Dr. Fred Kolling)( this will be ~ 30-40 minutes)
-Intro. to RNA-seq (Lecture)
+- Intro. to RNA-seq (Lecture)
-1 - FASTQ files & basic QC (hands on)
+- 01 - FASTQ files & basic QC (hands on)

 ---